dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

  - Up to three Ways may be dedicated to the same 32-byte aligned chunk, allowing a total of 18 micro-ops to be cached per 32-byte region of the original IA program.

-Any time an instruction is decoded by the Legacy Decode Pipeline and delivered to the micro-op queue it is also delivered to the uops cache.
-Next time the micro-op is needed it ***might*** be delivered from the uops cache bypassing the Legacy Decode Pipeline.
+The two primary sources of micro-ops in the uops cache are either Legacy Decode Pipeline or Microcode ROM.
+Any time an instruction is decoded and delivered to the micro-op queue it is also delivered to the uops cache.
+Next time the micro-op is needed it ***might*** be delivered from the uops cache bypassing the decoding stage.
 The key point here is that it might, but also it ***might not***.
 One possible reason for that may be the micro-ops belonging to a 32-byte region overflow the uops cache.
 Intel clearly documents such case

 IAOM/B.5.7.3: